-The Torah portion of Tazria opens with the offerings of women who recently gave birth.
-Amazingly, it was on account of these birth-offerings that a distinguished family of priests was forever disqualified from serving in the Temple.
-Even worse: this sorry affair led to the destruction of the Shiloh tabernacle, forerunner to the Temple in Jerusalem, after nearly four centuries of service as the spiritual center of the Jewish people (Yoma 9a).
+The Torah portion of Tazria begins with the offerings of women who recently gave birth.
+Astonishingly, it was due to these birth-offerings that a distinguished lineage of priests was permanently disqualified from serving in the Temple.
+Even more tragically, this incident led to the destruction of the Shiloh Tabernacle, the forerunner to the Temple in Jerusalem, after serving nearly for four centuries as the spiritual hub of the Jewish people (Yoma 9a).

-The book of Samuel describes the ignominious state of the Temple service in Shiloh.
+The book of Samuel paints a disturbing picture of the Temple service in Shiloh.
 The sons of Eli were insensitive priests who would take their portions by force, treating the Temple offerings with contempt (I Sam.
 II:17).
-Their worst sin, according to the reports reaching the ears of their father, was that “they slept with the women who streamed to the entrance of the Tent of Meeting” (v.
-22).
+Their most egregious offense, according to the reports reaching the ears of their father, was that “they slept with the women who streamed to the entrance of the Tent of Meeting” (I Sam.
+II:22).

 The Talmud cautions against taking this verse literally: “Anyone who says the sons of Eli sinned is mistaken” (Shabbat 55b).
-So what does it mean that “they slept with the women"?
+If so, what does it mean that “they slept with the women”?

-According to the Sages, they failed to promptly offer the birth-offerings.
-In this way, they indirectly prevented them from returning home.
-The women did not trust the priests to bring their offerings, so they would remain in Shiloh until they saw with their own eyes that their offering was completed.
-Since the inattentive service of Eli’s sons caused the women to be unnecessarily separated from their husbands, the verse refers to their irresponsible behavior as if they had slept with them.
+According to the Sages, they failed to promptly offer the birth-offerings, thus preventing the women from returning home.
+Not trusting the priests to bring the offerings, the women remained in Shiloh until they saw with their own eyes that their offering was completed.
+Eli’s sons’ inattentive service caused the women to be unnecessarily separated from their husbands; the verse refers to their irresponsible behavior as if they had slept with them.

-Is this just a case of Talmudic whitewash, a rabbinic cover-up?
-Why should this be the cause for the destruction of the Tabernacle?
+Is this some form of Talmudic obfuscation, with the rabbis downplaying the abuse perpetrated by Eli’s sons?
+Why should this offense be the cause for the destruction of the Tabernacle?

-If we wish to understand what brought about the fall of the Tabernacle in Shiloh, we should not give too much weight to passing incidents, grave though they may be.
-Rather we should look for signs of moral decay which undermined very foundations of the Temple service and its purpose.
+If we wish to understand what brought about the fall of the Tabernacle in Shiloh, we should not assign too much weight to passing incidents, grave though they may be.
+Rather we should look for signs of moral decay that undermined the foundations of the Temple service and its purpose.

 The Divine service is integrally connected with the goal of sanctifying life.
 We cannot fully elevate life in all of its aspects, in its pinnacles and its crises, unless we are able to connect life to its Source, to the Creator of all life.

 Life also includes times of trouble and distress.
-What will give it light, restoring its natural happiness and joy?
+What will restore its natural happiness and joy?
 What will rejuvenate it and grant it nobility and grace?
-This can only be accomplished by uncovering the holiness to be found in all aspects of life.
+This can only be accomplished by uncovering the holiness found in all aspects of life.

 The birth of a child is a wonderful occasion, bringing new life and joy to the family.
 But the birthing experience itself is a challenging one, involving great pain and suffering.
 The complex experiences of the woman giving birth can generate stress and tension, and are only overcome with the passage of time, as life returns to its usual joy and happiness.

-What can cleanse the difficult impressions and feelings that result from this suffering, rooted in the ancient sin of Eve in the beginnings of humanity?
+What can cleanse the difficult impressions and feelings that result from this suffering, rooted in the failings of Adam and Eve in the beginnings of humanity?
 Their remedy requires an act of drawing near to God.
-As the new mother elevates her birthing experience with her chatat and olah offerings, she rectifies the shortcomings caused by the rebellious tendencies of the human heart.
-These offerings allow her soul to be lifted up in feelings of love for the greatness of the Creator of all life, the Source of love for all creatures.
+The new mother elevates her birthing experience with her chatat and olah offerings, rectifying the shortcomings caused by the rebellious tendencies of the human heart.
+This act of devotion opens her heart will love for her Creator, filling her with a profound appreciation for the greatness of the One who gives life to all creatures.

 In short: the Temple offerings must reflect a harmony between the Divine service and the goal of elevating life.
 This is especially true for the offerings brought after giving birth.
 True morality cannot sanction the idea of a mechanical Temple service, disconnected from the people and their lives.

 The priests should have seen the birth-offering as a vehicle to elevate life.
-How could they delay these offerings, thus impairing their primary purpose, that which God desires in His world — shalom bayit — harmony and peace in family life?
+How could they delay these offerings, thus impairing their primary purpose: shalom bayit — harmony and peace in family life?

-It was this corrupted service that led to the Tabernacle’s destruction — something that an individual sinful act could not bring about.
-If Eli’s sons had actually sinned as written, such a state could not have continued for long without correction.
-The service in Shiloh did not suffer from any particular evil incident, but rather from a moral decay in its very core, for which it needed to be destroyed in order to be corrected.
+It was this corruption that caused the Tabernacle’s destruction — something that no specific sinful act could bring about.
+Had Eli’s sons truly sinned as written, such a state would not have continued for long without correction.
+The service in Shiloh did not suffer from any particular evil incident, but from a moral decay at its core, necessitating its destruction in order to be corrected.

 (Adapted from Ein Eyah vol. IV, pp. 49-50)